 If a GNSS fix is acquired and then subsequently lost by the node, the last known GNSS fix data continues to be displayed in the CLI.
-When a GNSS fix is re-acquired, the GNSS data will then update to match the new fix.
+When a GNSS fix is reacquired, the GNSS data is updated to match the new fix.